Search

 Search engine algorithms constantly evolve to provide better search results.
 Over time, search engines have become more sophisticated, relying on numerous factors to determine rankings.

-While domain age may have held more weight in the past, search engines now consider a wide range of factors, such as content quality, user engagement metrics, backlinks, and social signals, to assess the relevance and authority of a website.
+While domain age may have held more weight in the past, search engines now consider a wide range of factors, such as content quality, user engagement metrics, and backlinks to assess the relevance and authority of a website.
 These factors often hold more importance than domain age alone.

 Sometimes, website owners acquire existing domains with established age to launch new projects or businesses.
 In such cases, the domain age does not reflect the actual history or credibility of the current website.